-Everything I teach is based on proven best practices for code reviews that have to speed up code review turnaround times, but also increasing effectiveness.
+Everything I teach is based on proven best practices for code reviews that have to speed up code review turnaround times, but also increasing code review effectiveness.
 Given the recent events, all workshops are remote and are a great opportunity for team building and to strengthen the bond between colleagues.
-In the current stressful situation, such workshops can make a big difference in lighten up the mood.
+In our current stressful situation, such workshops can make a big difference and lighten up the mood.

 Troy: [00:01:46] Hey, thank you for having me here.

-Michaela: [00:01:48] Try it.
-There are two very distinct topics that I want to talk with you about today.
-One is how you manage to become the leading voice in the security space and touch so many lives of so many people.
-And the other topic is.
-What do you think that, you know, what knowledge do software engineers actually need to process about security?
+Michaela: [00:01:48] Troy, there are two very distinct topics that I want to talk with you about today.
+One is how you managed to become the leading voice in the security space and touch so many lives of so many people.
+And the other topic is: what do you think that, you know, what knowledge do software engineers actually need to posess about security?

 Troy: [00:02:47] Oh man, I wish it was only every week.

 It is many times per day.
 At the moment.
-I just receive so much data that people are sending to me and it’s it.
-It’s just simply more than I can process it.
-It’s just untold numbers of individual breaches and of course a huge number of records in age.
-And then part of the problem too is that.
-W we only know what we know.
+I just receive so much data that people are sending to me and it's just simply more than I can process.
+It's just untold numbers of individual breaches and of course a huge number of records in age.
+And then part of the problem too is that we only know what we know.

-It’s like that old quote about unknown unknowns in other, like there’s so many more incidents out there that we’ve just simply never heard of, but, but have happened in the yet to surface and, and you’re quite right that there is a degree of, of what I’ve often heard referred to as data breach fatigue.
+It's like that old quote about unknown unknowns in other, like there's so many more incidents out there that we've just simply never heard of, but, but have happened and are yet to surface and, and you're quite right that there is a degree of, of what I've often heard referred to as data breach fatigue.

 So if we think about incidents such as in 2017 there were a couple of big ones that were handled very, very poorly.
-Equifax was not a very well handled.
-Datta reached the, the Uber situation was not a very well handled data breach and they got, they got rather slammed by the public.
-But then I’ll say in other organizations, have data breaches and handled them exceptionally well and actually come out of it looking pretty good.
+Equifax was not a very well handled data breach.
+The, the Uber situation was not a very well handled data breach and they got, they got rather slammed by the public.
+But then I'll say in other organizations, had data breaches and handled them exceptionally well and actually come out of it looking pretty good.

 So I think public sentiment has changed because it is happening so much.

 Michaela: [00:04:18] And do you think there is, you know, is that the right shift?
-Do you think it’s just not preventable to have those data breaches or should organizations spend more and to technology be more involved to, you know, hinder or data breaches or limit those.
+Do you think it's just not preventable to have those data breaches or should organizations spend more and should technology be more involved to, you know, hinder data breaches or limit those.

-Troy: [00:04:35] Well, the, the, the first thing is that they’re all preventable.
+Troy: [00:04:35] Well, the, the, the first thing is that they're all preventable.
 So every single data breach that I see has had a mistake somewhere.
-Someone who’s got some poor coding and they’ve got a sequel injection vulnerability.
-Someone hasn’t put a password on the publicly facing database and someone goes and siphons the data out.
+Someone who's got some poor coding and they've got a SQL injection vulnerability.
+Someone hasn't put a password on their publicly facing database and someone goes and siphons the data out.

 So every one of these is due to a human error at some point.
-So yes, they absolutely preventable.
-And I’d hate to sort of get to the point where we got, it’s going to happen anyway.
+So yes, they are absolutely preventable.
+And I'd hate to sort of get to the point where we go "ahh , it's going to happen anyway."
 You know, I think we, we, we do need to continue doing our best to, to not make the mistakes in the first place, but then also plan for if they happen.

 And then password hashing is useful.
 So that's a good example of, of where we implement security controls in layers of defense.
 With the expectation that some of them might go wrong.

-Michaela: [00:05:39] And so you think that the attack surface is sort of stayed the same.
-It’s just that
+Michaela: [00:05:39] And so you think that the attack surface has sort of stayed the same.
+It's just that

 Troy: [00:05:45] it's getting massively bigger.
 So, I mean, have a think about it, right?

-Like we’ve all seen stats about how many different Mac addresses there are out there these days, how many different IP addresses here there are these days moving to IPV six and we’ve just got gazillions of them.
+Like we've all seen stats about how many different Mac addresses there are out there these days, how many different IP addresses there are these days moving to IPV6 and we've just got gazillions of them.
 And IOT is, is certainly a big part of this as well.
 I mean, IOT man.
-How badly we missing that up.
+How badly are we messing that up.

-Is this how many connected things?
-It’s just become a joke.
-I saw where I saw one last week I spoke of it, which was a, an IOT candle.
-So there is a Kickstarter to have a candle that you can light with.
-We were fire remotely.
+There's so many connected things.
+It's just become a joke.
+I saw where I saw one last week I spoke about, which was a, an IOT candle.
+So there is a Kickstarter to have a candle that you can light with real fire remotely.
 Oh my goodness.
 I know.
-So I, I ordered one because I was like, I’ve got to see this.
+So I, I ordered one because I was like, I've got to see this.

 Michaela: [00:06:52] so.
-You have this Bab said, where everybody can see if their email address was somehow connected to your data breach.
-It’s called, have I been pawned?
+You have this website, where everybody can see if their email address was somehow connected to your data breach.
+It's called, have I been pwned?
 And I saw that.
 Well, one of the first steps that when you are a part of a data breach, what you do is you update your password, but what else would you recommend somebody to do?

-Troy: [00:07:27] too far?
-Yeah.
-You know, like you just change your password, update your mother’s maiden name, and change your date of birth.
+Troy: [00:07:27] Yeah.
+You know, like you just change your password, update your mother's maiden name, and change your date of birth.